jhvanderschee/hugocodex/content/en/posts/image-compression-for-the-lazy.md

 ## Premiere at HugoConf

 So... with 2x 50% jpg compression you get perfect images, zero added complexity and you save bytes by a factor 10.
 Would you like to have that in your Hugo website for all images, even the ones in your markdown?
 Listen to my 'Resize all images' lighting talk on [HugoConf 2022](https://hugoconf.io/).
+I will show you how to achieve this with a minimal amount of code.
 Hope to see you there!